North Macedonia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Children per mother (CPM) increased marginally to 2.30, maintaining one of the highest CPM values both globally and in Europe despite a recent downward trend.
+- Children per mother (CPM) edged up to 2.30, maintaining one of the highest levels among European countries despite a five-year declining trend.

-- Total maternal rate below global and European averages, ranked mid-range globally and in Europe
+- Total maternal rate below both global and European averages, ranking 21st in Europe

-- High children per mother compared to most countries, among highest in Europe
+- High children per mother (2.3), among Europe's highest for this metric

 Key fertility indicators — North Macedonia